 FAQs about Tysabri in MS

-Tysabri was approved in the U.S. in November 2004 to treat relapsing forms of multiple sclerosis — including clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS. The U.S. Food and Drug Administration also approved Tysabri for patients with Crohn’s disease, a form of inflammatory bowel disease, in 2008.
+Tysabri was approved by the U.S. Food and Drug Administration in November 2004 to treat relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS.

-According to Biogen, Tysabri begins to demonstrably reduce the risk of relapse as soon as two months after starting the therapy.
-Nonetheless, every person with MS is unique, and patients are advised to discuss with their healthcare team how the medication may help in their specific case.
+In the AFFIRM trial, which tested Tysabri in more than 900 people with relapsing forms of multiple sclerosis, the therapy began to demonstrably reduce the disease activity as soon as two months after starting treatment.
+However, as every person is unique, patients are advised to discuss with their healthcare team how the medication may help in their specific case.

 Tysabri is not known to interact with alcohol.
-Nonetheless, since alcohol can interfere with some medications and worsen certain MS symptoms, patients should discuss safe alcohol consumption with their healthcare provider.
+However, both Tysabri and alcohol can affect the liver, so drinking while on treatment may increase the risk of liver damage.
+Alcohol may also worsen certain multiple sclerosis symptoms, so patients should always discuss safe alcohol consumption with their healthcare provider.

 Related Articles